-Use simple words such as ‘dying’ or ‘died’, when you tell young children about death.
+Use simple words such as ‘dying’ or ‘died’ when you tell young children about death.
 Try not to use phrases that may confuse them.
 For example, saying that you will be ‘going away’ or ‘going to a better place’ may make a child feel that you are abandoning them.
 Try not to use ‘going to sleep’ to describe dying, because young children may then be afraid of going to sleep.

 Also encourage the people who will talk to your children after you die to use clear language.
 Saying a parent or guardian is ‘lost’ or has ‘passed away’ can be confusing.
 They may wonder why no one is looking for the person who has died.

 Be aware of what your children may hear when you are talking to other adults.
-It can be very frightening for children to understand some but not all of the facts that they overhear.
+It can be frightening for children to understand some but not all of the facts that they overhear.
 Children are imaginative, and in stressful situations using that imagination can sometimes scare them.
+They may imagine far worse than what is actually happening.
 This is particularly true if they are trying to make sense of what is happening without talking to you directly.
-It’s a good idea to check their understanding every now and then, especially if you think they may have accidentally overheard a conversation not meant for them.
+It is a good idea to check their understanding every now and then.
+This is especially important if you think they may have accidentally overheard a conversation not meant for them.